-It’s imperative to incorporate great habits that are easily maintained to stay on track.
-For me now, it’s no longer hard work to stay fit, even though I am getting close to my sixties!
-Age, to me, is no barrier as it’s essential to take care of the body that houses your energy and soul.
+It’s imperative to incorporate positive habits that are easily maintained to stay on track for healthy weight loss.
+When following a system to keep healthy, it’s become much easier to stay fit (and get healthier).
+No matter what your age, it’s essential to take care of the body that houses your energy and soul.

 Would you like to take control of your body weight and state of your health?
 You must create the right foundation, so you don’t keep riding the ups and downs of weight gain and loss.

 This 14 Day Challenge will create a solid foundation for permanent, gradual, failproof, weight loss program.
 The program covers the reasons and causes you have not succeeded prior and rectifies them.
 The program includes reversing the emotional, physical and spiritual blocks that have prevented your weight loss.

 The 14-day program doesn’t include calorie counting, or a strict diet and exercise regimen to follow.
 These weight loss methods fail miserably as the research shows.
 This is it is a billion-dollar industry.
 These diets fail because they don’t remove the underlying causes of why people overeat.

 The 14-day program will include changing habits (incorporates James Clear’s tried and tested tips from best-selling book Atomic Habits) and creating a system that is failproof for your journey of taken care of the body that is a vehicle for you to experience this life.